ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_array.rst

 The Array Class
 ---------------

-Let’s dive straight in and check out what the :class:`ivy.Array` constructor looks like.
+Let's dive straight in and check out what the :class:`ivy.Array` constructor looks like.

 .. code-block:: python